-Watch now: Sunrise vigil marks whistle signaling invasion of Greenwood on this day 100 years ago
+Watch Now: Sunrise vigil marks whistle signaling invasion of Greenwood on this day 100 years ago

 Massacre survivors reported hearing the whistle that morning at 5:08 a.m., and many historians believe it came from a mill.
 Regardless of its exact source or intention, the violence that followed was undeniable.

-Attendees at the commemoration event gathered at the Ellis Walker Woods memorial on the campus, near 710 N. Greenwood Ave., and held candles as Lansana spoke and shared a poem; other speakers read accounts of survivors.
+Attendees at the commemoration event gathered at the Ellis Walker Woods Memorial on the campus, near 710 N. Greenwood Ave., and held candles as Lansana spoke and shared a poem; other speakers read accounts of survivors.
+The memorial honors the first principal of Tulsa's Booker T. Washington High School.

 Many, like Lansana, have studied the historical accounts of the massacre, he said, but "this 100th observation is about people really feeling what happened."